~ Jake's In Ð' Flakes ~ (11/17/2025 @~ 1:10 AM; Lewiston, ME, USA)

 Every time I leave ð' house, unless I forget, I am wearing my copper linden-leaf necklace, as well as one of my þree torcs.
 Every time.
 No matter what I'm wearing, no matter where I'm going.

-But, particularly when I'm going out somewhere more social, I also wear my rings & arm-adornments.
+But, particularly when I'm going-out somewhere more social, I also wear my rings & arm-adornments.

-I currently have nine rings in standard rotation (alðough, ðose for my pinkies are a little large & loose, so I'ven't worn 'em in a while).
+I currently have nine rings in standard lineup (alðough, ðose for my pinkies are a little large & loose, so I'ven't worn 'em in a while).
 I'm only missing one last ring for my left þumb.

-S'far as arms are concerned, I wear a copper/brass cuff on each arm.
+S'far as arms are concerned, I wear a copper/bronze/brass cuff on each arm.
 My right arm, additionally, bewears a smaller copper cufflet, & a bracelet w' a lapis lazuli stone contained in a little cloþ cage.

 In addition to ð' jewelry - when I'm going out, my cloðing itself tends to be just as outlandish.